MariamM98/Portfolio/README.md

 I recently completed my degree in Digital Forensics and Cyber Security, and obtained a certificate in UI/UX design.
 During my studies, I particularly enjoyed modules on web development and design, both server-side and front-end.
 Some of my notable projects include [mention specific projects or accomplishments you're proud of].

 # Let's Connect
 I am always open to connecting with like-minded individuals, collaborating on exciting projects, or discussing new opportunities.
-Feel free to reach out to me via [Your Preferred Contact Method, e.g., email, LinkedIn, Twitter].
+Feel free to reach out to me via LinkedIn (https://www.linkedin.com/in/mariam-mahdi-752b71297/).

 Thank you for visiting my portfolio.
 I hope you find my work interesting and insightful!